yandex-cloud/docs/en/_tutorials/web/prefetch.md

       }
       ```

-      Where:

-      * `bucket`: The name of the bucket to add the object to (`ycprojektblue-storage`).
-      * `key`: The name of the object in the bucket (`ycgame-update-v1.1.exe`).
-Required parameter.
-      * `source`: A relative or absolute path to the file that you upload as an object.

-   1. Make sure that the configuration files are correct.
+   1. Make sure that the configuration files are valid.

-      1. Using the command line, change to the directory with the configuration file.
+      1. In the command line, go to the directory with the configuration file.
       1. Run the check using the command:

          ```
          terraform plan
          ```

       If the configuration is described correctly, the terminal displays a list of created resources and their parameters.
-If the configuration contain errors, {{ TF }} will point them out.
+If the configuration contains errors, {{ TF }} will point them out.

    1. Deploy the cloud resources.